 Autonomous Route Planning for Ships in Complex Waterways

-Autonomous guidance of ships on waterways
+|Autonomous guidance of ships on waterways

-The impact of autonomous ships in regional waterways
+Behaviour of ships moving in restricted waterways